 My favorite city in the world?
 It surely is New York.
 The city is one of a kind – if you are planning your New York itinerary, you might be wondering about the best things to do in New York in 4 days.

-4 days in New York is surely not enough time, but you will be able to cover the most famous attractions and tourist hotspots in that time.
-Whether you visit from within the US or from abroad – NY is one of the best cities to visit in the US (if not in the world)-
+4 days in NYC is surely not enough time, but you will be able to cover the most famous attractions and tourist hotspots in that time.
+Whether you visit from within the US or from abroad – NY is one of the best cities to visit in the US (if not in the world).

 When I booked my trip, I was thinking that 8 days in one of the most famous cities on the planet might be too much – but it definitely was not.
 With that “many“ days, I had the chance to aimlessly stroll around and get lost (sometimes even literally).

-However, this 4-day New York itinerary will help you discover the main places as a first-time visitor.
+However, this itinerary will help you discover the main places as a first-time visitor.

 So, ready to find out how to spend 4 days in New York and learn about what to do and see?
 Just some quick travel tips before we discuss the itinerary.

 By train: If you are arriving by train, the Long Island Rail Road can bring you in from the east, and Amtrak and NJ Transit from the other directions.
 The trains stop at Penn Station in Manhattan, and from there, you can catch a cab, subway, or bus.

 By plane: If you are flying into NYC, you can arrive to either John F. Kennedy International Airport or LaGuardia Airport.
 From there, you can take a shuttle, bus, train, taxi, or rental car to your hotel.